"I am not asking, and no one is saying anything..." - a staff member at the Old Queen's Head, Sheffield

 So, Osterley House's staff were less than truthful in their reply.
 It probably does depend on who you contact; you may, as possibly happened with Georgia, encounter someone who regards the whole notion of ghosts to be so abhorrent or so "low brow" that they just issue a response just to fob people off.
 One wonders how often this has happened in my survey!
 Diverging from this slightly, the NT website does list a few ghost stories from some of their properties but obviously no-one maintains those pages; having obtained responses from many of the staff, all has been quiet at most of them for a large number of years now.
 This lack of checking and updates can be said of newspapers that provide "Top 10 haunted pub/hotels/theatres etc. in your region."
 It is bewildering that venues like The Ettington Park Hotel always appear on these listings, but it seems that it is just too difficult for most people to elicit a simple, recent quote.

 Brielfly returning to the fact that some places lack candour, if I thought that Osterley's response was smug and insufferable, it was nothing compared to the reply from Sandringham House in Norfolk.
 Unfortunately, in a fit of pique I deleted the email but I refer to the gist of the response in my book on ghosts of the region: "Attempts by this author to ascertain whether anything still occurs at Sandringham has resulted in the reply that the estate would not be replying to such queries.
 The tone of the message was in an evasive, almost slightly hostile manner, akin to the way that a stern father rebukes an errant child."
 Hampton Court was even worse.
 I emailed them and said that I aware from research by (now retired) tour guide Ian Franklin that most of the famous stories would appear to be inventions from the end of the 19th century, possibly for tourism reasons but was curious if anything had been encountered by staff or visitors.
 I informed the Court of Ian's research and that most of the stories seem to be modern concoctions.
-A Customer Service Advisor replied: "Due to the high cultural value of the sites and items we care for, we do not allow paranormal investigations in order to protect them from accidental damage.
+Gemma Appleby-Bowles, the Customer Service Advisor replied: "Due to the high cultural value of the sites and items we care for, we do not allow paranormal investigations in order to protect them from accidental damage.
 However, Hampton Court Palace has previously been investigated by Dr Richard Wiseman and his team from University of Hertfordshire, and a copy of the report they produced can be found here," and she provided a link to his work.
 She also gave a link to their website which tabulated all the stories that I had already told her were bogus.
 I quickly replied back and reiterated that I was only interested in reports from staff and visitors and as if to prove that she hadn't read a word I'd said, she responded, "Unfortunately we do not know of any more recent encounters, due to the fact that we do not allow paranormal investigations at our sites."
 I had specifically said that I wasn't referring to paranormal investigations but phenomena encountered during normal operations at the Court.
+And they still tout their ghost stories to ensnare the gullible public at Halloween time.

 The notion of contactees being less than honest in their responses is usually something that cannot be quantified.
 Only a few venues gave this writer conundrums.
 The first was the Cellar Bar in Stamford.
 Andrew Croft was a manager here for many years and in a long and detailed telephone conversation, he listed many of his and his staff's experiences, which corroborated the accounts in the press, as well as providing new stories.
 Not long afterwards, I was in contact with the Stamford Arts Centre, which was in the same building as the Cellar Bar.
 I received an email from Graham Burley, the Arts & Cultural Services Operations Manager for South Kesteven District Council and he said, "We ran the bar in-house for a few years after Mr Croft left never any sightings, I have worked in the building for 25 years and nothing..."
 When I clarified whether he meant the bar or the Arts Centre, he said, "No sightings anywhere in my time.
 Sorry."
 He was obviously in charge at the same time at Mr Croft and yet had never heard of anything in the building, either the Arts Centre or the bar.
 Mr Croft had also provided ghost reports from the Arts Centre too, which makes a mockery of Mr Burley's assertions.
 Who was telling the truth?